MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 2. Select **Environment groups** in the navigation pane.
 3. On the *Environment groups* page, select **New group**.
 4. In the **Create group** pane that appears, you can:
-  A. Enter a name for the group in the **Name** field such as "Personal Productivity".
+  A. Enter a name for the group in the **Name** field such as *Personal Productivity*.
   B. Enter a brief description of the group in the **Description** field.
   C. Select **Create**.

 ## Configure the rules for your environment group
-After creating the environment group, you can immediately add environments or configure its rules.
+After creating the environment group, Power Platform tenant administrators can immediately add environments or configure its rules.
 Currently, there are six available rules, which are the same capabilities offered when upgrading an _individual_ environment to a [Managed Environment](https://learn.microsoft.com/en-us/power-platform/admin/managed-environment-overview).
 In this section, you''ll begin by configuring the *sharing limits* rule.
 Since the environment group is intended for personal productivity, makers will be restricted from sharing their canvas apps with other users.
 This will help ensure that each environment in the group remains a private space for individual work.

 1. In the *Personal Productivity* group, select the **Rules** tab.
 2. Select the **Sharing Limits** rule to open its configuration panel.